Chee Dale Walk

 If you happen to be passing this way after a long spell of cold weather, you may experience the cliffs bedecked in tiers of icicles, some several metres in length!

-19. The track now continues through woodland, close by the river.
-After a while, you'll reach a long section of boardwalk, followed by a shorter section.
-These boardwalks were installed in 2011, and make this section much easier compared to the very muddy ground that was here before (now covered by verdant undergrowth).
+19. Not far beyond the rocky step you'll reach a long section of boardwalk, followed by a shorter section.
+There's a particularly rocky section between the two boardwalks – take care here if it's damp and muddy.
+The boardwalks were installed in 2011, and make this section much easier compared to the very muddy ground that was here before (now covered by verdant undergrowth).

-20. Not far after the sections of boardwalk, you'll reach a muddy section of track right next to the river (this floods when the river is particularly high), which ends with a short rock step (see inset photo).
+20. Not far after the two sections of boardwalk, you'll reach a short third boardwalk, which ends with a short rock step (see inset photo).

 21. As the track reaches river level again, follow it right across a plank bridge (pictured), and then immediately through a gap in a dilapidated stone wall.